Science

 Free-energy functional

-The same model, across families.
+The same model, across every family.

 One classifier resolves the order-parameter content and ordering wavevector for cuprates, nickelates, stripe-phase systems, and generative candidates, and exposes the coupling that sets Tc.